LindaAPersson/Portfolio-2/README.md

 # Quizetime!

-"Quiztime is an easy-to-use quiz site, both for the user and if you want to create a quiz with a specific topic or for a particular demographic.
+Quiztime is an easy-to-use quiz site, both for the user and if you want to create a quiz with a specific topic or for a particular demographic.
 The quiz displays a question and four different answer options.
 When the user selects an answer, it clearly shows if it is the right or wrong answer.
 When the user has completed all the questions, the total score will display in the question area.
 But if the user wants to keep track of every point, they can see them at the bottom of the page.
 If you want to adjust the questions, you can easily do so in a separate JavaScript file.
-That way, you don’t need to be afraid to change something you shouldn’t."
+That way, you don’t need to be afraid to change something you shouldn’t.

 [Link to Quiztime](https://lindaapersson.github.io/Portfolio-2/)